Kit Carson County Mineral Deed with Quitclaim Covenants Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Kit Carson County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Kit Carson County that you need to transfer you would only need to order our forms once for all of your properties in Kit Carson County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Kit Carson County you only need to order once.

 In Colorado, a Mineral Quitclaim Deed is used to transfer oil, gas, and mineral rights from the grantor to the grantee.
 It is a form of property transfer, not a lease agreement (CO Rev Stat § 38-30-113).